 England’s record goalscorer has been in the news for his role in the Wagatha Christie saga, but this Amazon Prime piece reminds us of his immense talent back in the 2000s.

 Few television storylines are as engaging and intriguing as corruption.
 The difference here is that it was all very, very real.

 Corruption at football’s governing body was long suspected but was nigh on impossible to prove.
 Enter the FBI.

 In 2015, US prosecutors disclosed cases of widespread corruption within the organisation, ultimately leading to the downfall of FIFA president Sepp Blatter despite his desperate attempts to cling to power.

-This documentary, available on Netflix, delves deep into the shady dealings of the organisation and explores what factors led to such duplicity on a never-before-seen scale.
+This documentary, available on Amazon Prime, delves deep into the shady dealings of the organisation and explores what factors led to such duplicity on a never-before-seen scale.

 An eight-part series detailing Pep Guardiola’s Manchester City on their relentless march to the first-ever 100-point season in the Premier League.